 Leave of Absence and Withdrawal from the College

 Students who are eligible to register may apply for a leave of absence upon the recommendation of their adviser and in consultation with one of the deans of students.
 Students should request leaves of absence through the student services office before the start of the semester.
-The final deadline for taking a regular leave during the semester is the deadline to withdraw from a semester course.
+The final deadline for enrolled students to take a regular leave during the semester is the deadline to withdraw from a semester course.
 The deadline for a medical leave is later; students should consult with the student services office about that process.
 A student who wishes to withdraw from the college should file a statement with the student services office before withdrawing.
 Students who have withdrawn and wish to be readmitted must apply for readmission through the registrar’s office.
-Applications should be filed by July 1 for the following fall semester or by January 4 for spring semester.
+Applications should be filed by June 1 for the following fall semester or by January 4 for spring semester.
 Deadlines for students applying for financial aid are earlier.
 Information on financial aid and forms for application are available from the financial aid office.

 Students may obtain a copy of their transcript or have one sent to a third party by submitting a signed request to the registrar’s office.
 Normally transcripts will be sent within three working days of receipt of the order.
 Additional information about student access to grades is found under “Evaluation,” earlier in this section.